 The Importance of Board Certification in Plastic Surgery

 Most cosmetic surgeries aren’t thought of as medically necessary, but they are usually serious surgeries that can have severe consequences if they go wrong.
-That’s why it’s essential to check if the plastic surgeon in Dallas has board certification in plastic surgery.
+That’s why it’s essential to check if the plastic surgeon in Dallas has board certification in plastic surgery before you proceed with a cosmetic surgery.

-If you’re considering any plastic surgery, such as a mommy makeover or Brazilan butt lift, below is vital information to know about board certification.
+If you’re considering any plastic surgery, below is vital information to know about primary board certification.

 Board Certification in Plastic Surgery Overview

 A board-certified plastic surgeon has been certified by the American Board of Plastic Surgery (ABPS).
-This is the sole board that the American Board of Medical Specialties recognizes to certify physicians in reconstructive and plastic procedures.
+The American Board of Plastic Surgery is the sole board that the American Board of Medical Specialties recognizes to certify physicians in reconstructive and plastic surgery procedures.

-For a surgeon to obtain certification by the ABPS, the doctor needs to have a minimum of five years of surgical training.
-This must include a plastic surgery residency.
-Also, the doctor is required to pass extensive written and oral examinations in plastic surgery.
+For a surgeon to obtain certification by the American board, the doctor needs to have a minimum of five years of plastic surgery training.
+The American Board of Plastic Surgery states that this must include a plastic surgery residency after medical school.
+Also, the American board states that the doctor is required to pass extensive written and oral examinations in plastic surgery.

-Consumers need to know that some doctors have been trained in another medical specialty call themselves ‘plastic surgeons,’ even if they didn’t have specific training in the field.
+Consumers need to know that some doctors have been trained in other medical specialties call themselves ‘plastic surgeons,’ even if they didn’t have specific plastic surgery training in the field.
+These other medical specialties are important, but they aren’t the same as formal plastic surgery training from an accredited medical school.

-Plastic surgeons have been trained to do surgery and have a complete education in physiology and anatomy.
-This extensive training and education give the plastic surgeon a comprehensive understanding of every body system, including circulation, ventilation, electrolyte, and fluid balance.
+Plastic surgeons have been trained in medical school to do plastic surgery and have a complete education in physiology and anatomy.
+This extensive training and education in plastic surgery gives the plastic surgeon a comprehensive understanding of every body system, including circulation, ventilation, electrolyte, and fluid balance.

-All of these are critical for your safety during any cosmetic surgery procedure, whether you are having a rhinoplasty, liposuction, or another procedure.
+All of these are critical for your safety during any cosmetic surgery procedure, whether you are having a rhinoplasty, liposuction, or another cosmetic surgery procedure.

 More Board Certification Requirements

 After the plastic surgeon is board-certified, they must maintain their certification by taking regular continuing education courses and examinations.
-They can also perform surgeries in accredited medical facilities and adhere to a strict code of ethics.
+They can also perform cosmetic surgery in accredited medical facilities and adhere to a strict code of ethics.

 However, most states currently allow any physician to call themselves a ‘plastic surgeon’ even if they didn’t receive specific training in plastic surgery.
 Some doctors who refer to themselves as cosmetic or plastic surgeons have never been trained to do surgeries at all.